Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: Introduction

 \section{Introduction}

-Terahertz (THz) and sub-THz bands are currently outlined for the coming sixth-generation (6G) and beyond wireless communication systems \cite{shafie2022terahertz, chen2021terahertz}, which are envisioned to be capable of accommodating emerging services, such as virtual reality (VR), digital twin (DT) and artificial intelligence (AI) \cite{you2024next,zhang20196g}.
-Specifically, thanks to ultra-large bandwidth, a data transmission rate up to a terabit per second can be achieved even without using massive multiple-input multiple-output (MIMO) technique in the fifth-generation (5G) communication systems \cite{han2022THz}.
-In addition, due to a smaller wavelength in (sub)-THz bands, a large number of antennas can be packed at the transmitter (e.g., at the base station (BS)), which can form highly directional (pencil-like) beams, thereby enhancing the physical-layer security (PLS) performance to protect data transmission security in wireless communications. \cite{ma2018security, han2024thz}.
-However, when eavesdroppers (Eves) are within a short distance (especially have similar spatial angle of the legitimate user) of Alice, (sub)-THz wireless communication systems still face severe security threats \cite{ma2018security}.
+The future sixth-generation (6G) and beyond wireless communication systems are envisioned to be capable of accommodating emerging services, such as virtual reality (VR), digital twin (DT) and artificial intelligence (AI) \cite{you2024next}.
+However, owing to the broadcasting nature of wireless channels, preventing confidential information from being intercepted by unauthorized parties becomes a critical challenge.
+As such, physical layer security (PLS) has emerged as a promising approach to prevent eavesdropping while ensuring reliable transmissions \cite{ma2018security}.
+Although the high frequency bands enable the deployment of a large number of antennas at the transmitter to form pencil-like directional beams and thereby enhance PLS performance, wireless communication systems still face severe security threats when eavesdroppers (Eves) are located in close proximity to legitimate users, especially when they share similar spatial angles with the intended receiver \cite{ma2018security}.

-To overcome this issue, movable antennas (MAs)/fluid antennas (FAs) have been recently proposed to reconfigure wireless channels between the transmitter and receiver, for which positions of antennas can be flexibly adjusted within a confined region to achieve better rate performance \cite{zhu2023movable, shao2025tutorial, zhu2024historical,new2024tutorial}.
-In particular, MAs/FAs are capable of achieving null-steering over Eves while maintaining full array gains at the legitimate user \cite{zhu2023movableNullSteering}, thereby significantly enhancing PLS performance.
-However, MAs may face several challenges in practice especially in (sub)-THz bands.
-First, the mechanical control of antenna movement in MAs practically introduces high hardware and energy cost as well as bulky size, especially in THz bands \cite{ding2025flexible}.
-Second, under ultra-high-speed transmission in (sub)-THz bands, stricter requirements are imposed on the response latency of MAs, which further degrades the performance of MAs \cite{zhu2023movable}.
+To overcome this issue, movable antennas (MAs) have been recently proposed to reconfigure wireless channels between the transmitter and receiver, for which positions of antennas can be flexibly adjusted within a confined region to achieve improved rate performance \cite{shao20246d,10848372,shao2025tutorial}.
+In particular, for PLS, MAs/FAs are capable of achieving null-steering over Eves while maintaining full array gains at the legitimate user \cite{zhu2023movableNullSteering}, thereby significantly enhancing PLS performance.
+However, MAs generally face several challenges in practice especially in high frequency bands.
+First, the mechanical control of antenna movement in MAs practically introduces high hardware and energy costs as well as bulky size, especially in high frequency bands \cite{ding2025flexible}.
+Second, the rapid variation of the channel imposes strict requirements on the response latency of MAs, which further degrades the performance of MAs \cite{zhu2023movable}.